 - Determine which surfaces are high-touch - In most office spaces, doorknobs, desks, computers, and phones are listed among the high-touch surfaces.

-- Understand which disinfectant you will need and how to use it - Disinfecting wipes are helpful for cleaning phones, and for EPA certified disinfectants you will need to determine if gloves or protective eyewear is necessary and make sure the people responsible for using these chemicals have read the directions and hazard labels.
+- Understand which disinfectant you will need and how to use it - Disinfecting wipes are helpful for cleaning phones.
+For EPA-certified disinfectants, you will need to determine if gloves or protective eyewear are necessary and ensure the people responsible for using these chemicals have read the directions and hazard labels.

 - Hire a company that specializes in COVID cleaning services - In the recovery following a pandemic, it may help you rest easier knowing a professional service that specializes in office disinfection can come in and make your workspace safe.
 SuperiorCleanTM from Pegasus is a service certified in keeping your employees and customers safe with the latest cleaning technology.

-As your businesses are starting to transition back to working in an office, it is important to do everything you can to prevent the spread of COVID-19.
+As your businesses start transitioning back to working in an office, it is important to do everything possible to prevent the spread of COVID-19.
 Keeping surfaces clean and disinfected will help build confidence amongst your employees that working alongside co-workers is once again safe.
-Want to learn more about surface disinfection?
-Check out the SuperiorClean™ Creating Safer & Healthier Workplaces guide.
+Need help?
+Get an instant quote from Pegasus today!